karenpayneoregon/configuration-helpers/ConsoleAppGeneralSettings/readme.md

 ﻿# About

-Example for appsettings.json to store database settings and email settings.
+:green_square: Example for appsettings.json to store database settings and email settings.

 ## Usage
 ```csharp